JuliaImages/ImageFeatures.jl/docs/src/tutorials/brisk.md

-The *BRISK* descriptor has a predefined sampling pattern as compared to [BRIEF](brief.md) or [ORB](orb.md).
+The *BRISK* (Binary Robust Invariant Scalable Keypoints) descriptor has a predefined sampling pattern as compared to [BRIEF](brief.md) or [ORB](orb.md).
 Pixels are sampled over concentric rings.
 For each sampling point, a small patch is considered around it.
 Before starting the algorithm, the patch is smoothed using gaussian smoothing.

 ![BRISK Sampling Pattern](../img/brisk_pattern.png)